Everyone Is Calling Olivia Wilde's Directorial Debut The New

 What follows appears to be a night of raunchy, hilarious debauchery that's so often-associated with comedies about male bonding.
 The script was a collaboration between the women who have experience subverting the genre: Susanna Fogel (The Spy Who Dumped Me), Emily Halpern (Trophy Wife), Sarah Haskins (Trophy Wife), and Kate Silberman (Isn't It Romantic).
 Wilde's partner Jason Sudeikis co-stars, along with Billie Lourd, Will Forte, Noah Galvin, and Lisa Kudrow.

-The film premiered at SXSW on Sunday (which also happened to be Wilde's 35th birthday) , and the initial reviews are glowing.
+The film premiered at South By Southwest festival on Sunday (which also happened to be Wilde's 35th birthday), and the initial reviews are glowing.

 #Booksmart is a coming of age, like...masterpiece? @BeanieFeldstein is a goddamn STAR.
 This movie just added years to my life.— Kevin Fallon (@kpfallon) March 11, 2019